Cancer Research UK logo.

 All of these feelings are very real and frightening.
 There’s only so much your mind can process at one time, so these feelings can become overwhelming.

-But bottling feelings up can become very draining and make living your life very difficult.
+But bottling up feelings can be draining and make living your life difficult.

 Counselling allows you to explore your feelings and express them in a safe place.
-A counsellor can help you to find a way to make things less difficult to deal with.
+A counsellor can help you to find a way to make things more manageable to deal with.

 What counselling means